sourcefrog/rsj/README.md

 * Verbs can be composed with *adverbs* or *conjunctions* to use new verbs.

 I thought it would be fun to understand J better by writing an interpreter in Rust.

+## Supported features

+Only floating-point numbers and 1-dimensional arrays of numbers are implemented so far.
+(They're actually complex numbers internally but there is no syntax to create complex numbers yet.)

+Monadic and dyadic verb application.

+Verbs:

+* `-` (minus, negative)
+* `-.` (not)
+* `#` (tally)

+For examples see the `t/` directory: the lines indented by three spaces are the input and the unindented lines are the expected output.
+These are all checked by `cargo test`.

+## Goals

+* Be reasonably faithful to the J specification: this is an implementation of J, not just a J-inspired language.
+But, it's not necessary to produce precisely byte-for-byte identical output especially with regard to formatting floats and error messages.

+* Run all examples from the J documentation and tutorials for the features that are implemented.

+* Embrace its terseness and archaic feeling e.g. in error messages and interpreter prompts.

+* But also add some modern conveniences that don't impinge on the core experience, e.g. readline editing.

+* Support a kind of literate programming by running examples from inside Markdown docs (not supported yet) or `.ijs` files.

+* Maybe, support a notebook interface.

+* Write clean idiomatic Rust.
+Understand a good mapping from J types to Rust types.

+* Never panic.